 How Much Does It Cost to Build an eCommerce Website?

 Generally, an eCommerce website cost may range from $1,000 to $1,000,000, or even higher.
 However, the minimum eCommerce website budget for custom development is around $60,000 per platform.
-This wide price range is due to factors like the scope and complexity of eCommerce site features; UX/UI web design, tech stack, and the development vendor and their pricing.
+This wide price range is due to factors like the scope and complexity of eCommerce site features, UX/UI web design, tech stack, web development services, and their pricing.

 Our team recommends that our clients custom build eCommerce websites since this approach helps to gain higher user traction, enhance the customer base, increase revenue, and other benefits.

 Check out the following table previewing the prices for the custom eCommerce site development of a more basic version, and an eCommerce website with extended functionality.